You can submit to any of the available deadlines in the year.

 - an estimate of the likely cost to MRC.

-You should answer the following questions on the suitability of your proposal for a programme grant.
-You should also address its strategic fit and suitability for a major investment:
+You should also answer the following questions on the suitability of your proposal for a programme grant:

 - is the proposed work a programme (a coordinated and coherent group of related projects to answer an interrelated set of questions)?